 Results 1–10 of 11 for "Review"X related to "Optimism and Pessimism: Implications..."
-Refine Your Search Refine Your Search TopicDepression (1)Emotional health (1)Trauma (1)Violence (1)Document TypeReviewXYear2012 (1)2011 (2)Author/ContributorFine, Harold (1)Kalish, Beth (1)LaMothe, Ryan (1)Masling, Joseph (1)Naso, Ronald C. (1) 3 more... [+] Pharis, Mary E. (1)Schulman, Martin A. (1)Waugaman, Richard M. (1)Zeavin, Lynne (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012)2.Noonday Demon: An Atlas of Depression (Book Review)This book is an exhaustive report about depression and its treatments.
-Solomon has presented a potpourri of phenomena that besets all of us whether in denial or consumed by melancholia and depression.Review 3.The Dream After A Century: Symposium 2000 on Dreams (Book Review)This book attempts to analyze issues such as what has happened to dream analysis in contemporary clinical work, what has changed and what has remained, and is it still considered the "royal road" to understanding the unconscious mind?Review 4.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 5.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review 6.Psychoanalysis: Education, Research, Science, and Profession (Book Review)Review by Martin Schulman of Robert Wallerstein's book.
+Refine Your Search Refine Your Search TopicDepression (1)Emotional health (1)Pain (1)Trauma (1)Violence (1)Document TypeReviewXYear2012 (1)2011 (1)Author/ContributorDeMattos, Susan (1)Fine, Harold (1)Kalish, Beth (1)LaMothe, Ryan (1)Masling, Joseph (1) 4 more... [+] Pharis, Mary E. (1)Schulman, Martin A. (1)Waugaman, Richard M. (1)Zeavin, Lynne (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012)2.The Dream After A Century: Symposium 2000 on Dreams (Book Review)This book attempts to analyze issues such as what has happened to dream analysis in contemporary clinical work, what has changed and what has remained, and is it still considered the "royal road" to understanding the unconscious mind?Review 3.Bion Today (Book Review)Lynn Zeavin reviews the book "Bion Today", edited by Dana Birkstead-Breen and Chris Mawson.Review (September 2011)4.Affect Regulation and the Repair of the Self and Affect Dysregulation and Disorders of the Self (Book Review)Much of his work over the last decade is reproduced in this newly edited pair of books.
+Together they contain 17 chapters, five of which are versions of chapters previously published in edited books, and ten of which previously appeared in some form in various journals; only two chapters and one extraordinary Appendix appear to have been produced specifically for this set.
+Review 5.The Narcissistic/Borderline Couple: A Psychoanalytic Perspective on Marital Treatment (Book Review)In this original edition of her wonderfully insightful book, Dr. Joan Lachkar presents both a groundbreaking overview of psychoanalytic theory and an overview of the drama that occurs when two pathologies meet and marry.Review 6.Noonday Demon: An Atlas of Depression (Book Review)This book is an exhaustive report about depression and its treatments.
+Solomon has presented a potpourri of phenomena that besets all of us whether in denial or consumed by melancholia and depression.Review 7.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 8.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review 9.Psychoanalysis: Education, Research, Science, and Profession (Book Review)Review by Martin Schulman of Robert Wallerstein's book.
 A book comprised of eleven of Wallerstein's papers that date from the mid-1970s the mid-1990s.
-They focus on two aspects of psychoanalytic inquiry: psychoanalytic education and research, and psychoanalysis as science and profession.Review 7.Primary Process Thinking: Theory, Measurement, and Research, Volume I (Book Review)The author explores theories concerning primary and secondary process thought, and lays out a lucid empirical path to study issues long mired in the conceptual realm, from condensations to displacements.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Review"X related to "Optimism and Pessimism: Implications..."
+They focus on two aspects of psychoanalytic inquiry: psychoanalytic education and research, and psychoanalysis as science and profession.Review 10.Primary Process Thinking: Theory, Measurement, and Research, Volume I (Book Review)The author explores theories concerning primary and secondary process thought, and lays out a lucid empirical path to study issues long mired in the conceptual realm, from condensations to displacements.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Review"X related to "Optimism and Pessimism: Implications..."